captivationsoftware/react-sticky/README.md

 </StickyContainer>
 ```

 #### disableHardwareAcceleration _(default: false)_
 When `disableHardwareAcceleration` is set to `true`, the `<Sticky />` element will not use hardware acceleration (e.g. `transform: translateZ(0)`).
-This setting is not recommended, and can usually be
+This setting is not recommended as it negatively impacts
-avoided by improving the structure of your DOM.
+the mobile experience, and can usually be avoided by improving the structure of your DOM.

 app.js
 ```js